Localized Kernel Projection Outlyingness: A Two-Stage Approach for Multi-Modal Outlier Detection: Experiments

-While our proposed method is powerful, the results also confirm the ``No Free Lunch'' principle, as no single method demonstrates optimal performance across all datasets.
+It is particularly insightful to compare our Two-Stage LKPLO with KOD, as both are modern, hybrid, kernel-based projection methods.
+While KOD demonstrates strong performance on datasets with a single global structure like Cardio and Ionosphere, it struggles significantly on multi-cluster data such as Glass (AUC: 0.481) and Optdigits (AUC: 0.794).
+In stark contrast, our Two-Stage LKPLO excels on precisely these datasets (Glass: 0.881, Optdigits: 0.922).
+This direct comparison provides compelling evidence that our key contribution, the two-stage localization strategy, is a critical component for successfully handling multi-modal data, which is a challenge that even sophisticated global methods like KOD cannot overcome.

-\begin{itemize} \item \textbf{Cardio} and \textbf{Ionosphere}: On these datasets, KRPD and KPCA exhibit superior performance.
+While our proposed method is powerful, the results also confirm the ``No Free Lunch'' principle, as no single method demonstrates optimal performance across all datasets. \begin{itemize} \item \textbf{Cardio} and \textbf{Ionosphere}: On these datasets, KRPD and KPCA exhibit superior performance.
 These datasets likely possess global non-linear structures that are sufficiently captured by a single kernel mapping, rendering the additional localization step unnecessary or potentially even counterproductive due to added complexity. \item \textbf{Vowels} and \textbf{Letter}: On these datasets, which are characterized by distinct and well-separated clusters, simpler methods such as KNN, OCSVM, and notably WRPO, perform exceptionally well.
 The strong performance of WRPO (e.g., AUC: 0.912 on Vowels) underscores the effectiveness of localization strategies for multi-modal data.
 The fact that Two-Stage LKPLO achieves a comparable score suggests that, for data in which clusters are well-separated in the original feature space, the primary performance gain arises from localization, while the additional complexity introduced by kernel mapping may offer limited further benefit. \end{itemize}